vanGoghhh/tp/docs/UserGuide.md

 Symbols/Font   | Explanation
 ---------------|------------------------------------
 `command`      | A string that is highlighted in grey indicates that the string is related to a typed command.
 The string could be a command format, a full command or part of a command .
 {*Description*}| Curly braces indicates a variable field that is described by *Description*.
 This is used to display results of commands that vary depending on a user's specific data.
-For example, the number of jobs in the list is variable and would depend on the specific user, hence this is represented as {*Number of jobs*} in this User Guide.
+For example, the number of jobs in the list is variable and would depend on the user's data, hence this is represented as {*Number of jobs*} in this User Guide.
 :black_nib:    | An example of how to use the feature.
 :memo:         | Additional comments on the section or sub-section being explained.
 :bulb:         | Useful tips that you can keep in mind when exploring the application or this document.
 :exclamation:  | Precautions you should take note of when using the application.

 ### 2.3 Understanding the CANdidates GUI
-The figure below shows an annotated version of the GUI, to help you in understanding some of the technical terms used regarding our GUI.
+The figure below shows an annotated version of the GUI, to help you in understanding some of the technical terms used regarding our GUI. <br>
+You may refer back to this section whenever you need help understanding the GUI terms.

 ![Annotated GUI](images/UnderstandingGUI.png)